 In addition to these capital developments, the Foundation’s Gassman Endowment Fund has provided funding for instructional equipment in many departments through faculty requests each year.

 To ensure WVC’s success and continued progress, the WVC Foundation embarked upon a Major Gifts Campaign, “Investment In Excellence,” a few years ago.
-Contributors are recognized on almost impressive permanent display in the Brubeck Arts Center.
+Contributors are recognized on a most impressive permanent display in the Brubeck Arts Center.
 This fundraising campaign is a two-phase campaign, with the Foundation having met its $2 million in Phase I in endowment funds to be used as a continuing source of income for ongoing College needs, and Phase II is to raise $1 million for immediate needs for the College.

 The Foundation hosts several fundraising events each year which includes the annual Chili Supper and the annual Crystal Ball.